-"Pulse" is one of the most iconic medical terms.
-It is symbolic of medicine and widely familiar as a measure of our heartbeat.
+'Pulse' is one of the most well-known medical terms.
+It is widely familiar as a measure of the heartbeat.

-But what is the best way to find and measure the pulse?
+But what is the pulse, why is it important, and what is the best way to find and measure the pulse?
 This article gives straightforward guidance.

-These arterial expansions come and go with the same regularity against which the heart pumps our blood and then refills.
+These expansions rise and fall in time with the heart as it pumps the blood and then rests as it refills.
 The pulsations are felt at certain points on the body where larger arteries run closer to the skin.

-Arteries run closely under the skin at the wrist and neck, making the pulse particularly easy to find at these points.
+Arteries run closely to the surface of the skin at the wrist and neck, making the pulse particularly easy to find at these points.

-Here are the simple steps needed to take a pulse at the wrist (radial pulse):2,3
+Here are the simple steps needed to take a pulse at the wrist.
+This is known as the radial pulse:

-- Turn one of your hands over so it is palm-side up
+- Turn one hand over, so it is palm-side up.

-- Use your other hand to place two fingertips gently in the groove on the forearm, down from the fold of the wrist and about an inch along from the base of your thumb
+- Use the other hand to place two fingertips gently in the groove on the forearm, down from the fold of the wrist and about an inch along from the base of the thumb.

-- When you have the position right, you should feel the pulsation of your heart beat.
+- When the position is right, you should feel the pulsation of your heart beat.

-You can also find the pulse on the neck, by placing two fingers in the same way, gently pressing into the soft groove on either side of the windpipe (trachea).
+The pulse can also be found on the neck using two fingers in a similar way.
+Gently press into the soft groove on either side of the windpipe.

-This is the pulse running through one of the carotid arteries - the main arteries that run up the neck to the head from the heart.
+This is the pulse running through one of the carotid arteries.
+These are the main arteries that run from the heart to the head.

 Less easy places to find a pulse are: